-- 1 Turn off the computer and disconnect all peripherals. - 2 Plug the cable attached to the AC adapter (1) into the DC In port (2) on the port replicator (3). - 3 Plug the power cord (4) into the AC adapter and an AC outlet.
+- 1 Disconnect all peripherals from the computer. - 2 Plug the cable attached to the AC adapter (1) into the DC In port (2) on the port replicator (3). - 3 Plug the power cord (4) into the AC adapter and an AC outlet.
 The power indicator DC IN (5) of the port replicator turns green.

-4 Close the tilt stands before attaching the notebook to the port replicator.
+- 4 Close the tilt stands before attaching the notebook to the port replicator. - 5 Align the bottom connector of the notebook with the connector on the port replicator (6) and push down until it clicks into place.

-5 Align the bottom connector of the notebook with the connector on the port replicator (6) and push down until it clicks into place.
+Turn on the notebook.

-- 6 Turn on the notebook. - When you use the port replicator for the first time, the installation of the network drivers starts automatically.
+Mhen you use the port replicator for the first time, the installation of the network drivers starts automatically.